slint-ui/slint/FAQ.md

 # Licensing

-SixtyFPS is available under two licenses:
+Slint is available under two licenses:

  * GPLv3, for the growing ecosystem of Free and Open Source Software.
  * Commercial, for use in closed-source projects.
 See <https://sixtyfps.io/#offering>